 Continue your run towards Empress Place, where you will notice more examples of colonial-era structures in the area.
 Overlooking the Singapore River is the 4 Asian Civilisations Museum, which was once known as the Government Offices.
 The museum now houses a collection of ancient artefacts that chart the heritage of Asia and Singapore’s history as a port city.

 A few strides away from the museum stand The Arts House and Victoria Theatre and Victoria Concert Hall.
-Standing tall and gleaming with pride among them is a bronze statue of Sir Stamford Raffles, the founding father of modern Singapore.
+Standing tall and gleaming with pride among them is an original bronze statue of Sir Stamford Raffles, the founding father of modern Singapore.
 Break your momentum and stop for a selfie with the iconic landmark while you’re there.

 Esplanade – Theatres on the Bay